 Eat With Chopsticks

-If you never eat with chopsticks before, refer to this article to get started.
+If you never eat with chopsticks before, refer to this article to get started, or you can take a look of this video below.

 Japanese Dining Method